-- Course Level: Fellowships are available to pursue postdoctoral programme.
+- Course Level: Fellowships are available to pursue the postdoctoral programme.

 - Study Subject: Fellowships are awarded for various research fields.

-- Number of Awards: 30 opportunities are availble.
+- Number of Scholarships: 30 scholarships are available.

 - Nationality: All nationalities

-- The award can be taken in A LEaDing Fellowship can be carried out at one of the programme partners.
+- Scholarship can be taken in A LEaDing Fellowship can be carried out at one of the programme partners.
 Leiden University, Erasmus University Rotterdam, Delft University of Technology, Erasmus University Medical Centre or Leiden University Medical Centre.

 - Eligible Countries: Applicants of all nationalities are eligible, unless national, international or European legislation or embargos prohibit specific (combinations of (sub) disciplines and) countries of origin.